-It can be tricky to know what to buy a loved one for a Christmas present if they are suffering from a neuroglogical condition such as Alzheimer's disease or dementia.
+It can be tricky to know what to buy a loved one for a gift if they are suffering from a neurological condition such as Alzheimer's disease or dementia.
 They can be easily confused, even irritable and angry.
 We love to see them content and in a happy place, and anything we can do to promote this feeling of calmness and contentment is beneficial.

 We've scoured the internet to find some great ideas for your loved ones.

 "As Alzheimer's disease progresses the need to nurture, love and be loved increases."

 - American Society of Geriatric Psychiatrists (AAGP), Conference 2012

 Real lifelike dolls can be used by dementia and Alzheimer's patients as a soothing and calming therapy.
 Evidence has shown that when there is a connection with the patient and their 'doll' or 'baby' this has an effect of having more positive behaviours.
 This act of nurturing is a positive behaviour and doll therapy has proven useful for men as well as women.
 Read this article for more about the pros and cons of doll therapy for dementia and Alzheimer's patients.